home-assistant/addons/homematic/README.md

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]

-![Configurator in the Home Assistant Frontend][screenshot]

 ## About

-This add-on allows you to control compatible HomeMatic devices.
+This add-on allows you to control your HomeMatic devices so they can be integrated into Home Assistant.
 It is based on the [HomeMatic Open Central Control Unit (OCCU) SDK][occu].

+Note: Requires a [HM-MOD-RPI-PCB][hm-mod-rpi-pcb] or [HmIP-RFUSB][hmip-rufsb]
+to interface with your devices.

 ## Features

-- Web-based editor to modify your files with syntax highlighting and YAML linting.
-- Upload and download files.
-- Stage, stash and commit changes in Git repositories, create and switch between branches, push to remotes, view diffs.
-- Lists with available entities, triggers, events, conditions and services.
-- Restart Home Assistant directly with the click of a button.
-Reloading groups, automations, etc. can be done as well.
-An API password is required.
-- Direct links to Home Assistant documentation and icons.
-- Execute shell commands within the add-on container.
-- Editor settings are saved in your browser.
-- And much more…
+- Your Raspberry Pi is your HomeMatic control center
+- WebUI (experimental)
+- Firmware updates

 ## Installation

 The installation of this add-on is straightforward and easy to do.

 1. Navigate in your Home Assistant frontend to **Hass.io** -> **Add-on Store**.
-2. Find the "Configurator" add-on and click it.
+2. Find the "HomeMatic CCU" add-on and click it.
 3. Click on the "INSTALL" button.

 ## How to use

-In general, this add-on requires no configuration from your end.
+Currently, all .

 1. Toggle the "Show in sidebar" option, which adds the Configurator to the main menu.
 2. Start the add-on.